shaui/NCU_APP/README.md

 NCU_APP
 ### Important
-Please don't modify the master branch
-ALL the update will in the Shaui branch
+Please don't modify the "master branch", all the update will in the "Shaui branch"